utkarsh-1602/interview-approaches/javascript-practice/async-await/README.md

 The `async` keyword is used to define asynchronous functions When you use async before a function declaration, it indicates that the function will always return a promise.

 ### `await` keyword
 The `await` keyword is used inside an async function to wait for a promise to be resolved or reject.
 It can only be used inside an async function.
-When you await a promise, the execution of the async function is paused until the promise is settled (either fulfilled or rejected).
 If the promise is fulfilled, await returns the resolved value; if the promise is rejected, it throws an error that can be caught using a try...catch block.

 # Where Async function is being executed? is it in execution stack or callback queue